 Part of GETSI Field Collection: In this module, students will learn the fundamentals of global navigation satellite systems (GNSS, a more universal term than GPS) and how to apply these techniques beyond answering, "Where am I?"
 This module teaches how high-precision positioning enables geoscientists to track changes in the surface of the earth that would otherwise be imperceptible.
 Through brief classroom lectures, demonstrations, and field exercises, students learn both kinematic and static positioning techniques.
 This module is field-focused, minimizing lectures and computer work and maximizing student time spent designing and implementing surveys as well as analyzing the new data.
 Most units require half to a full day to execute, although some waiting time may be required for post-processing satellite data.
 Some prepared data sets are available for courses unable to collect data directly.
-Instructors can request support for equipment loans and some types of technical assistance from UNAVCO, which runs NSF's Geodetic Facility.
+Instructors can request support for equipment loans and some types of technical assistance from EarthScope Consortium, which runs the NSF's Geodetic Facility.

 Webinar about teaching this module: Integrating GPS, SfM, and TLS into Geoscience Field Courses